goldshtn/minidumper/README.md

 > #### NOTES
 > * To create dumps of 32-bit processes, make sure to use the 32-bit version of the application -- and vice versa for 64-bit.
 > * .NET 4.6 is currently not supported because of a limitation in CLRMD.
 You can work around this in the meantime by compiling your own version of CLRMD from [this pull request](https://github.com/Microsoft/dotnetsamples/pull/23/files).
+> * MiniDumper has gone through very minimal testing.
+Although it is unlikely that it will cause any damage to the target process (if dump generation fails, MiniDumper exits and the target continues running), but YMMV.

 ### Usage